SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are several ways to travel between San Francisco and Yosemite National Park.
 Driving on your own or taking a one-day guided tour are two of the most popular options.

-The great part is that there are also many other options.
+The great part is that there are also many other options as well.
 These include taking a multi-day tour, flying to a nearby airport, taking a shuttle from SFO, or taking public transportation such as a bus or train.

-The fastest of these will take about four hours.
+The fastest of these will take about 4 hours.
 The slowest will take about 14 hours.

 Yosemite National Park is a Northern California gem with various hiking trails and outdoor activities.
 You can explore Yosemite Falls, check out Half Dome, or soak in the beauty of El Capitan.